You are here

 Read this insights blog by Niyati Gupta and Steffi Olickal to learn how shifting to low-carbon technologies in the building and construction sector can be made equitable for the present construction workforce.

-Photo Essay
+Photo Blogs

 Agrivoltaics: Reimagining Land for Better Livelihoods

-The photo essay by Nivedita Cholayil, Vishwajeet Poojary and Shreyas Joshi peeks into the lives of the farmers at the Issapur agrivoltaic plant and demonstrates the potential such plants hold for achieving both energy and food security, equitably.
+The photo blog by Nivedita Cholayil, Vishwajeet Poojary and Shreyas Joshi peeks into the lives of the farmers at the Issapur agrivoltaic plant and demonstrates the potential such plants hold for achieving both energy and food security, equitably.

 Macroeconomic Impacts of Long-Term Decarbonization in India: Implications for a Just Transition